-On the 1st July 2016 the world will celebrate the 100th anniversary of the Battle of the Somme, one of the defining conflicts of the First World War.
+On the 1st July 2016 the world celebrated the 100th anniversary of the Battle of the Somme, one of the defining conflicts of the First World War.
 The Centenary event will see thousands of visitors gather at the various battlements in and around Somme, northern France, to pay respects to the soldiers who lost their lives there.
-Take a walk through a historical landscape shaped by the Great War with our guide to some of the most significant battlefields and forgotten trenches of this area.
+Take a walk through a historical landscape shaped by the Great War with our guide to some of the most significant battlefields to visit in The Somme, and forgotten trenches of this area.

 Dedicated to the lives of Northern Irish soldiers of the 36th Ulster Division, this 70ft memorial was one of the first structures ever to be erected on the Western Front.
 The picturesque fortification is a copy of Helen’s Tower, a folly located in County Down near the training grounds of the 36th Ulster Division.

 Take the time to visit the Memorial Room, join a tour of the area to the extensive frontline trenches in Thiepval Wood or simply reflect while walking around this now quiet corner of France.

 Located near to Beaumont Hamel, the Newfoundland Memorial Park was named after the Royal Newfoundland Regiment of the Canadian Army who lost their lives there.
 Marking the front line trenches, a majestic caribou statue stands high above the landscape.

 Much of the area has been undisturbed since the war, with nearby Auchonvillers (Ocean Villas) trench one of the best preserved WW1 trenches in France, making it one of the most important battlefields to visit in The Somme.

 Lochnagar Crater Memorial

 A true sight to behold, this enormous cavern is the largest crater ever made by man in anger.
 The blast was triggered by a mine containing 60,000 lbs of ammunition; the explosion created a crater 300ft in diameter and 70ft deep.